-1. What is there to do at Big Bear Camp?
+2. What is there to do at Big Bear Camp?

-2. What is the maximum and minimum number of campers that Big Bear Camp can accommodate?
+3. What is the maximum and minimum number of campers that Big Bear Camp can accommodate?

-3. What do we need to bring to stay at Big Bear Camp?
+4. What do we need to bring to stay at Big Bear Camp?

 Because we are off the grid, we have solar powered lighting only in the bathrooms and lodge.
 Please bring flashlights.

-4. Is the campground ADA approved?
+5. Is the campground ADA approved?

 Yes.
 The lodge, bathrooms, and showers, are ADA accessible.
 There is an ADA van accessible parking space.
 The large 30 foot yurt is wheelchair accessible as well.

-5. What are Big Bear Camp’s cooking facilities?
+6. What are Big Bear Camp’s cooking facilities?

-The camp has a large outdoor kitchen with commercial stove top, grill, griddle, and broiler.
+The camp has a large outdoor kitchen with commercial stove top, grill, griddle, and oven.
 There is a 3 compartment sink and large stainless steel prep table and cutting boards.
 In the lodge is a small cooking facility with an oven and range, prep tables, commercial sink and prep sink.
 Most people enjoy cooking outdoors when weather permits.

 There is large pantry to store food items as well as 4 large coolers and 1 large propane refrigerator.
 The camp provides dishes and silverware for 30 plus folks.
 We supply all your cooking pots, pans, utensils, and dish towels, as well as common seasonings.

-6. Do we need to bring our own water?
+7. Do we need to bring our own water?

 No. Big Bear Camp has an approved public water system which is tested for quality quarterly.
 Our water is very good.

-7. Is Big Bear Camp dog friendly?
+8. Is Big Bear Camp dog friendly?

 While we love animals, due to some previous problems, we normally have a no-pet policy, except under special circumstances.
 Please contact us for more information.

-8. Can we build campfires?
+9. Can we build campfires?

-9. What is your smoking policy?
+10. What is your smoking policy?

-10. I see you have 2 yurts.
+11. I see you have 3 yurts.
 What other sleeping accommodations are there?

-11. Do cell phones work at Big Bear Camp?
+12. Do cell phones work at Big Bear Camp?

 Cell phone reception is very poor.
 We recommend turning off your phones to save their batteries.
 Your camp hosts will have access to reception should you need it.

-12. Do you have internet access?
+13. Do you have internet access?

-No. We are an “IFZ” and proud of it!
+No. We are an “IFZ” (internet free zone) and proud of it!
 Big Bear Camp is off the grid and has no electricity or internet access.
 We do have a small solar system which powers the lights and fans in the bathrooms and lodge.
 We love being “off the grid” and we hope you will enjoy your few days without it as well.
 Many guests comment on this being one of their highlights of their stay at Big Bear Camp.

-13. Tell me more about the insurance that I need to get.
+14. Tell me more about the insurance that I need to get.

-14. What about one day stays with no overnight?
+15. What about one day stays with no overnight?

 Big Bear Camp is a great place to do staff development, team building, or board meetings.
 We have comfortable and beautiful accommodations with few distractions.
 We offer a 30 foot yurt with an open floor plan, or you could choose the lodge multi-purpose room in the comfort of the warm fire.
-We provide screens in both the yurt and the lodge and a small quiet generator if you wish to have a Powerpoint presentation.

 We provide your tables, chairs, tea, and coffee as well as a beautiful natural setting.

-15. Okay!
+16. Okay!
 You’ve got me interested.
 What’s the next step?

 You’ll need to send us your insurance binder at least 4 weeks prior to your stay.
-If we don’t, then your reservation may be canceled.
+If you don’t, then your reservation will be canceled.
 Sorry, but experience tells us, it’s best to plan ahead.
 Many people are waiting for a spot, so locking in your date with a deposit is important.
 Your remaining fee is due upon arrival.
 Your cleaning deposit will be returned if everything is shipshape at the end of your stay.